niharhEAVR/Cohort-3.0-Webdev/class_19/01_notes/07_props.md

-Yes, **props** in React are similar to **function arguments** in JavaScript.
+**Props** in React are similar to **function arguments** in JavaScript.
 They allow you to pass data from a **parent component** down to a **child component**.
 Just like function arguments, props help make components more reusable and customizable by enabling them to receive dynamic values from their parents.

 ### How Props Work (Compared to Function Arguments)